Shark Vertex Review

 Should You Buy the Shark Vertex?

-If you have a large carpeted home, then the Shark Vertex is probably the best option for you.
+If you have a large carpeted home, then the Shark Vertex is probably the best vacuum cleaner for you.
 It offers a better carpet cleaning experience with a slightly larger brush head and canister and a better all-around performance.

 What Other Upright Vacuums Should You Consider?

-While the Shark APEX DuoClean Zero-M has a canister that is 12% smaller than the Shark Vertex, it did do better in our handling and hard surface cleaning tests.
-While you won't get the same premium level of performance, a more budget-friendly option worth considering is the Shark Navigator Lift-Away Professional.
+For the premium performance, we recommend the Shark Stratos.
+While you won't get the same premium level of performance, a more budget-friendly option worth considering is the Shark Navigator Lift Away.

 Ad-free.
 Influence-free.
 Powered by Testing.